“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 It’s different in Lithuania.
 “At the Military Armed Forces Day, for example, people shouted to me in Lithuanian and German: ‘Great that you’re here!’
 That gives me a good feeling.
 When you look into the happy faces as the military parades through the streets, and are thanked for our work, it’s a completely different picture,” says Danny.
 Civilians show appreciation by letting soldiers skip lines or shaking hands.
 “You can be a soldier here and feel comfortable in your skin,” says Raphael.

 There is a reason for this sharp difference between the two countries.
 Professor Margarita Šešelgytė, Director of the Institute of International Relations and Political Science at Vilnius University, explains: “We are a small country standing against a very big and very aggressive country.”
-For Lithuania, a country of only 2.8 million people, and a long history of Russian occupation, the backing of capable and committed European allies is essential.
+For Lithuania, a country of 2.8 million people, and a long history of Russian occupation, the backing of capable and committed European allies is essential.

 Šešelgytė stresses that: “If Russia crosses our border, it can overrun the country in a relatively short time.
 And we know that Russia is occupying the territories – we’ve seen what happened in Bucha and other Ukrainian cities.
 So our defense goal is to defend ourselves at our border, not let Russians cross it.
 But for that, we need additional armed forces and equipment.”